JavaHammes/room4A.dev/content/posts/trusting_trust.md

 }
 ```

-Nice and clean.
 It says: if you see a backslash followed by an `n`, translate that to a `newline`.

 But... there's a catch.